hihihippp/kinney/README.markdown

 ## Translations

 The gem uses the [Rails Internationalization API](http://guides.rubyonrails.org/i18n.html) to allow for translations.
 This also makes it easy to use config/locales/en.yml to override some of the headings and other test that shows on the page.
+You'll definitely want to change the key `kinney.clips.show.twitter_via`.

 If you have a good translation that could be used as the default for a language other than English, please let me know.